-The Fun3D suite of tools is configured and built via the GNU build system and must be configured first.
-Change to this directory, e.g., cd fun3d\intg-14.0.1-\, and execute to see a list of available compilation options.
-To see a list of the available compilation options from all Fun3D components, execute
+The FUN3D suite of tools is configured and built via the GNU build system and must be configured first.
+Change to this directory, e.g., cd fun3d-14.0-\, and execute to see a list of all available compilation options.
+When configure is invoked, detailed results of all the tests it performs are written to the file config.log.
+The FUN3D source is organized into multiple independent components, each of which is configured and generates it's own config.log.
+Again, a script, collect\logs.sh, is provided which will collect these logs for shipment to Fun3D-Support@lists.nasa.gov if problems are encountered.

-'''

 ./configure --help

-'''